odavid/my-bloody-jenkins/README.md

         # Your pipeline jobs will need to use node(label){} in order to use this slave template
         labels:
           - kubeslave

+        # Time in minutes to retain agent when idle
+        idleMinutes: 10

         # If you want to run this slave on a specific node based on k8s node labels
         nodeSelector: 'key=value'